-16C.02.415 Vegetative Buffer or Buffer.
+§ 16C.0222.01.495 415.
+Vegetative Management zone or Management zone.

-"Vegetative buffer" or "buffer" means an area extending landward from the ordinary high water mark of a lake or stream and/or from the edge of a wetland which is maintained or otherwise allowed to provide, under optimal conditions, adequate soil conditions and native vegetation for the performance of the basic functional properties of a stream corridor, wetland and other hydrologically related critical areas as set forth in Section 16C.06.05 (Functional Properties) and Section 16C.07.04 (Wetland Functions and Rating).
-It is understood that optimal conditions do not always exist due to degradation of the vegetative buffer before establishment of this title, or due to colonization by non-native species.
+"Vegetative management zone" or "management zone" means an area extending landward from the ordinary high water mark of a lake or stream and/or from the edge of a wetland which is maintained or otherwise allowed to provide, under optimal conditions, adequate soil conditions and native vegetation for the performance of the basic functional properties of a stream corridor, wetland and other hydrologically related critical areas as set forth in Section 22.06.05 (Functional Properties) and Section 22.07.04 (Wetland Functions and Rating).
+It is understood that optimal conditions do not always exist due to degradation of the vegetative management zone before establishment of this title, or due to colonization by non-native species.
 Such conditions still provide functional properties, though at a lower level, depending on the difference from natural conditions.